joinpursuit/8-0-quiz-questions-project/questions/loops.md

             i++;
         }
 ```

 ## Do While Loop
-This works just like a while loop but that it atleast runs the code block once even if the condition is false.
+This works just like a while loop but that it atleast runs the code block once even if a condition is falsy.

 ```js
  let i=1;